programminghistorian/jekyll/lessons/linux-installation.md

 hello world
 ```

-When we want to represent an interaction with the shell, we will use -\>
+When we want to represent an interaction with the shell, we will use
-to indicate the shell’s response to your command, as shown below:
+`->`{.filename} to indicate the shell’s response to your command, as
+shown below:

 ``` python
 print 'hello world'